 Robots are envisioned to bring improved efficiency and quality to many aspects of our daily lives.
 Examples include autonomous driving, drone delivery, and service robots.
 The decision-making in robotic systems often faces various sources of uncertainties (e.g., incomplete sensory information, uncertainties in the environment, interaction with other agents).
 As data- and learning-based methods continue to gain traction, we must understand how to leverage them in real-world robotic systems in a safe and robust manner to avoid costly hardware failures and/or allow for deployments in the proximity of human operators.
 Addressing the safety challenges in real-world deployment will require cross-field collaboration.
 Our goal is to facilitate enduring interdisciplinary partnerships and build a community fostering the advancement of safe robot autonomy research.

-Join our mailing list to stay connected!
+Join our mailing list and safe-robot-learning Google group to stay connected!

 Review Paper and Simulation Benchmark